haslab/Electrum/README.md

 ## Prototype: Electrum with actions

 An [extension of Electrum](https://github.com/haslab/Electrum/releases/tag/v1.0-actions), with actions, is currently under study.
+Check out the [paper](https://hal.archives-ouvertes.fr/hal-01774920/document) with the preliminary proposition.

 If you wish to build it, repeat the steps above, just replacing `-b master` in the first line by `-b actions`.

-## Collaborators
-- Nuno Macedo, HASLab, INESC TEC & Universidade do Minho, Portugal
-- Julien Brunel, ONERA/DTIS & Université fédérale de Toulouse, France
-- David Chemouil, ONERA/DTIS & Université fédérale de Toulouse, France
-- Alcino Cunha, HASLab, INESC TEC & Universidade do Minho, Portugal
-- Denis Kuperberg, TU Munich, Germany
-- Eduardo Pessoa, HASLab, INESC TEC & Universidade do Minho, Portugal

 ## ERTMS Case Study
 Our response to the ABZ 2018 call for case study submissions, the ERTMS system, can be found [here](https://github.com/haslab/Electrum/wiki/ERTMS).
 Or access directly the: